-Whilst the closing date is Thursday 24 April 2025, we may interview prior to this and therefore actively encourage early applications.
-Further details and an application form can be downloaded from our website.
+Whilst the closing date is Friday 5 September, 2025, we may interview prior to this and therefore actively encourage early applications.
 We are always delighted to talk about the school and so do please contact Hazel Ware, the Head's PA on 020 8773 2931 ext 2103 if you would like to do so.